-Bark Home, sometimes referred to as "in-home controls," is a little piece of hardware that you connect to your router.
+Bark Home, sometimes referred to as "in-home filtering," is a little white box that you connect to your router.
 Once activated, it works by telling all the devices connected to your Wi-Fi network that it’s actually your router.
 It basically says to the devices (phones, TVs, Xboxes): “Hey, I’m the router, check in with me before you allow or block anything.”

 It then uses the rules you set on your Bark dashboard to block or allow access to a particular app or site.
 You can apply different rules for different devices, for different times of the day, and for school nights versus weekends.
 You can even ignore devices that you'd prefer not be filtered.

 - Turn off the internet when needed on all internet-connected devices in the home (including Smart TVs, gaming consoles, cell phones, tablets, and more)

 - Set a schedule of different daily rules for school nights and weekends

 - Block categories of apps and websites (such as social media, streaming, gaming, and sexual content) -- each category represents hundreds of thousands of sites and apps!

 - Customize each family member's rules and limits

 - Supports high speeds with a 1Gbps ethernet port

 Am I required to buy a Bark Home to use Bark?

 No. While Bark Home is a piece of hardware that can help you filter any devices on your home Wi-Fi network, it is not a requirement for a Bark subscription.
 In fact, once you purchase the Bark Home and activate it, you can filter your in-home devices free for life.